Vocational education: United Kingdom

 The first "Trades School" in the UK was Stanley Technical Trades School (now Harris Academy South Norwood) which was designed, built and set up by William Stanley.
 The initial idea was thought of in 1901, and the school opened in 1907.

 The system of vocational education in the UK initially developed independently of the state, with bodies such as the RSA and City & Guilds setting examinations for technical subjects.
 The Education Act 1944 made provision for a Tripartite System of grammar schools, secondary technical schools and secondary modern schools, but by 1975 only 0.5% of British senior pupils were in technical schools, compared to two-thirds of the equivalent German age group.

 Successive recent British Governments have made attempts to promote and expand vocational education.
 In the 1970s, the Business And Technology Education Council was founded to confer further and higher education awards, particularly to further education colleges in the United Kingdom.
 In the 1980s and 1990s, the Conservative Government promoted the Youth Training Scheme, National Vocational Qualifications and General National Vocational Qualifications.
 However, youth training was marginalised as the proportion of young people staying on in full-time education increased.
+Vocational technical qualifications (VTQs) are now (as of 2024) offered to learners alongside GCSE courses.

 In 1994, publicly funded Modern Apprenticeships were introduced to provide "quality training on a work-based (educational) route".
 Numbers of apprentices have grown in recent years and the Department for Children, Schools and Families has stated its intention to make apprenticeships a "mainstream" part of England's education system.

 In the UK some higher engineering-technician positions that require 4–5 years' apprenticeship require academic study to HNC / HND or higher City & Guilds level.
 Apprenticeships are increasingly recognised as the gold standard for work-based training.
 There are four levels of apprenticeship available for those aged 16 and over: